How To Care For Your Kitchen Knife

 How should I store my knives?

 • Knife block.
 A common choice.
-It keeps blades separated and protected.
+Blocks keeps blades separated and protected.
 Ensure blocks are clean and dry to prevent bacteria growth.
+Some knife blocks include magnets to prevent the blades from moving.

-• Magnetic strip.
-Saves counter space and allows easy access.
-Ensure it's installed away from high-traffic areas to avoid accidents.
+• Magnetic wall strip.
+These strips are good for saving counter space and they allow easy access.
+Ensure it's installed away from high-traffic areas, and out of reach of children, to avoid accidents.

 • Drawer inserts.
 A safe option for drawer storage.
-Inserts keep knives organised and prevent them from touching, protecting their edges.
+Drawer inserts keep knives organised and prevent them from touching, protecting their edges.

 • Knife case or roll.
 Ideal for those with limited space or chefs on the go.
 They protect each knife individually, great for transporting.

 Avoid loose storage in drawers.
-It’s dangerous and can damage the knives If storing in a drawer is your only option.
-Make sure to use knife/blade guards to protect the blades, other items in the drawer and your hands.
+It’s dangerous and can damage the knives.
+If storing knives loose in a drawer is your only option, make sure to use knife guards (pictured below) to protect the blades, and your fingers.

 Whatever method you choose, ensure knives are clean and dry before storage.
 This maintains their condition and ensures your kitchen remains a safe environment.
 Proper storage is key to preserving the quality and sharpness of your knives.